The Poisson Compound Decision Problem Revisited: Adjusting the classical Poisson empirical Bayes estimator

 \section{Adjusting the classical Poisson empirical Bayes estimator}

-In the Introduction we introduced the Bayes decision function $\delta^G$ and its straightforward estimator $\hat{\delta}^G$.
-Surprisingly, it was found empirically that even for $n$ relatively large, when the empirical distribution is close to its expectation, the estimated decision function should be smoothed.
+Section 1 describes the Bayes decision function $\delta^G$ and its straightforward estimator $\hat{\delta}^G$.
+Surprisingly, it was found empirically (see, Example 1) that even for $n$ relatively large, when the empirical distribution is close to its expectation, the estimated decision function should be smoothed.
 We discuss in this section how this estimator can be improved.
 The improvement involves three steps, which finally define an adjusted Robbins estimator.